-Vata, which is considered cold, dry, rough, and light, would want to eat foods that bring balance by countering these traits.
-This means that you should eat warm, moist, smooth, and heavy foods that are grounding and stabilizing: don’t eat cold meals, use plenty of oil, and add heavy foods like grains.
+Vata types, which are dominated by cold, dry, rough, and light, would want to eat foods that bring balance by countering these traits.
+This means that you should eat warm, moist, smooth, and heavy foods that are grounding and stabilizing: don’t eat cold meals, use plenty of Ghruta, and add heavy foods like grains.
 Vatas also benefit from sweet, sour, and salty flavors while minimizing bitter, astringent, and pungent foods.
 Vatas also do well with animal products if they choose to eat them.
-See our Vata dosha foods list to learn more.
+See our Vata diet post or Vata dosha foods list to learn more.

 A few simple, but effective breakfast ideas for Vata types are:

-- Warm cereals like oatmeal, quinoa, and rice with ghee and sliced banana
+- Warm cereals like oatmeal, quinoa, and rice with Ghruta and maple syrup

 Spices to include are cinnamon, cardamom, cloves and ginger and nutmeg.